HPCE/hpce-2018-cw1/readme.md

  - real : the amount of wall-clock time taken to execute

- - user : the amount of CPU time take executing the actual program
+ - user : the total amount of CPU time taken executing the actual program, across all CPUs.

  - sys : the amount of OS/kernel time taken on behalf of the program

 You may find that `real = user + sys`, or `real > user + sys`.
-Eventually we would like to get to `real = user / P + sys`, where P is the number of processors.
+Eventually we would like to get to `real = user / P + sys`, where P is the number of processors (e.g. see [this question](https://github.com/HPCE/hpce-2016-cw1/issues/26)).

 Note that in the following I have no particular hardware or software platform in mind - it is whatever you prefer to use<sup>[1](readme_footnotes.md#)</sup>